mlxndr/p/oup25/content.md

     * Balancing historical accuracy with modern values

 ---
-## Case Study: A Classification in Progress
+## Case Study: Social Media

-* Let's classify a modern semantic field: "Social Media"
+* (We're going to discuss computing later, but these are notes from a presentation I gave a while ago as an example!)
 * Immediate questions:
   * Under Communication?
 Technology?
 Social Interaction?
   * How to handle platform-specific vocabulary?
-  * Physical/digital metaphors (*wall*, *feed*, *friend*)
-* Applying HTE principles:
+* Applying HT principles:
   1. **Folk taxonomy**: How do users conceptualize?
-  2. **Least extension**: Platform-specific terms stay together
+  2. **Least extension**: Platform-specific terms stay together?
   3. **Functional approach**: "What's it for?"
      * Communication tool?
 Identity construction?
 Information sharing?
-* Likely solution: Multiple classification points
+* Can multiple classification points work?
-  * Primary under Communication
-  * Technical terms under Computing
-  * Social phenomena under Social Behavior
+  * Primary under Communication/Technical terms under Computing/Social phenomena under Social Behavior?
+  * Is it so prevalent now that this *could* work?

 ---
 ## The Paradox of Systematic Flexibility